Korean War

 Books

-There have been many books written on the Korean War.
+There are many books written on the Korean War.
 Check out your local public or school library to see what they have.

 Some recommended titles are: